-- Students should always be punctual and follow the daily schedule given by the preceptor and the training site. - If a student is late for his or her rotation, the student has to make up for the missed hours.

-• The following penalties should be applied:
+- Students should always be punctual and follow the daily schedule given by the preceptor and the training site. - If a student is late for his/her rotation, the student must make up for the missed hours. - The following penalties should be applied: